ircam-ismm/webaudio-tutorials/first-steps/simple-website.md

 // create a list of color
 const colors = ['steelblue', 'pink', 'yellow', 'purple', 'green'];

-// listen for a "click" from the user and execute a function when
-// such event happens
-mySquare.addEventListener('click', () => {
+// define a function that change the color of the square when executed function changeColor() {
   // pick a random color from our list const randomIndex = Math.floor(Math.random() * colors.length);
   const nextColor = colors[randomIndex];